Exodouding/SHOUP/README.md

 # • Disclamer ⚠️

 This project was made for fun & personal purpose only.
-Use this as your own risk, we are not responsible of any bans or damage this could lead to Grand Theft Auto Online and/or Red Dead Redemption 2 Online.
+Use this as your own risk, we are not responsible of any bans or damage this could lead to Grand Theft Auto V Online and/or Red Dead Redemption 2 Online.